 Exfoliating every day will strip the oil and moisture from your skin, so it isn’t something you should every day, twice a week is plenty.

 Unfortunately, many of us don’t age out of acne or the occasional pimple, so in addition to the changes getting older brings, you may still have to deal with the blemish or two.
 Your skin won’t tolerate the harsh and drying treatments from your teens and twenties, so we recommend a gentle, but still effective approach.
 Our revitalizing CBD elixir works wonders when applied topically to any blemish and won’t irritate or dry out your skin.

 Incorporate Facial Massage

 A few minutes of massage will relax facial muscles, increase blood flow, and oxygen, which boosts collagen and makes skin look younger.
 Apply a few drops of our Balancing CBD Facial Oil so your fingers will glide, not drag over skin.
-Our new moonstone gua sha, debuting this December, is perfect for this.
-Avoiding downward motions, massage your forehead, around your eyes, cheeks, and neck.
+Our new snow quartz gua sha is perfect for this.
+Massage your forehead, around your eyes, cheeks, and neck.
 Use a firm, but not too strong touch.
 When you finish, your skin should look bright and rejuvenated.